ProSelect on Windows 10

-Mirror Display Area does not completely fill second screen (Resolved in 2017r1.5+)
+Mirror Display Area does not completely fill the second screen (Resolved in 2019r1+)

-This will happen if you have setup your second screen at a screen scaling greater than 100%.
+This issue can occur if you have setup your second screen at a screen scaling greater than 100%.
 (One user report that this happened automatically after upgrading to Windows 10.)
 To fix this, right-click on the desktop and click Display Settings, then adjust as follows:

 NOTE: Make sure that you main screen is also at 100% otherwise it causes ProSelect to think that the second screen is a different location.